Gene regulation

 Learning Objectives

-4. Use a gene regulatory system model such as the lac operon to predict the effects of mutations in various components
+5. Use a model gene regulatory system to predict the effects of various mutations or malfunctions on gene expression

 Cells express (transcribe and translate) only a subset of their genes.
 Cells respond to environmental signals by turning on or off expression of appropriate genes.
 In multicellular organisms, cells in different tissues and organs differentiate, or become specialized by making different sets of proteins, even though all cells in the body (with a couple of exceptions) have the same genome.
 Such changes in gene expression, or differential gene expression among cells, are most often regulated at the level of transcription.